RafaelSchubert/py-dician/README.md

 ### 2.1) Dice rolls, of course

-You can describe the roll of multiple dice with the `NdF` notation, where `N` is the number of dice, and `F` the maximum value of the die (or number of _faces_, numbered 1 through `F`).
-For instance, `3d6` means _"roll three six-sided dice"_, `1d10` means _"roll a single ten-sided die"_, and `1d100` means _"roll a single 100-sided die."_ (also known as a percentile die) That same notation is regularly used by tabletop games that require some different dice rolls.
+You can describe the roll of multiple dice with the `NdF` notation, where `N` is the number of dice, and `F` the maximum value of the die. (or number of _faces_, numbered 1 through `F`) You can also ommit the number of dice for a roll of single die.

-- Arithmetic operations;
-- Parenthesized expressions;
+For instance, `3d6` means _"roll three six-sided dice"_, `1d10` means _"roll a single ten-sided die"_, and `1d100` means _"roll a single 100-sided die."_ (also known as a percentile die)

+That same notation is regularly used by tabletop games that require some different dice rolls, especially RPGs.

+### 2.2) Arithmetic operations

+You can use any of the four main arithmetic operations (sum, subtraction, multiplication and division) with the results of the dice rolls, mixed with fixed numbers.
+That lets you apply modifiers to these rolls and/or make basic math with them.
+Indeed, many tabletop RPG rules require adding modifiers to dice rolls.

+The available operations are sum, subtraction, multiplication and division, represented by the symbols `+`, `-`, `*` and `/`, respectively.

+For instance, `1d6 + 2` means _"roll a single six-sided die and add two to the result"_, while `5 * 1d10` mean _"roll a single ten-sided die and multiply the result by five."_

+The operations follow the same precedence as their mathematic counterparts: operations are solved left to right, multiplications and divisions first, sums and subtractions after.
+You can change this order by surrounding an expression with parentheses (`( expression )`).

+Suppose we need to roll a number ranging from 25 to 50, stepping 5 at a time.
+(25, 30, 35, 40, 45 and 50) We could do so by rolling a single six-sided die, adding four to the result and multiplying it by five.
+If we write that literally, we get `1d6 + 4 * 5`, which actually doesn't meet our description.
+The multiplication would be solved before the sum, resulting in 21, 22, 23, 24, 25 or 26 instead.
+So we change the operation precedence by enclosing the sum in parentheses: `(1d6 + 4) * 5`.

 - Defining the number of dice and die faces through roll expressions (rolls within rolls within rolls...);

 ## 3) What is it comprised of?